 The Western Orthodox Academy was founded in 1945 and is an institution of the Apostolic Episcopal Church.
-Having originally been founded in England, the Academy was restructured to become a full centre of the Western Orthodox University in the Commonwealth of Dominica in 2018.
-The Academy’s awards are now made by the Western Orthodox University under its Dominican incorporation.
+Having originally been founded in England, the Academy was restructured to become a full centre of the Western Orthodox University in 2018.
+The Academy’s awards are now made by European-American University (Panama) of which the Western Orthodox University is a Constituent Body.

 The Academy offers a staged route to postsecondary study in theology from an initial postsecondary award up to a Postgraduate Diploma.
 This staged route is intended to be particularly helpful to students who do not wish to commit to a full degree programme at this stage, or who would like the progressive stages of their degree programme to terminate with a specific award as recognition of that achievement.